Sidryd/sidryd.github.io/_posts/2021-09-29-Updating-the-default-color-scheme-in-ggplot.md

-# Updating the default color/fill scheme in ggplot
+# Updating the default color scheme in ggplot

 Viridis